senarvi/theanolm/README.rst

 argument.
 The average per-word gradient will be multiplied by this factor.
 In practice the gradient is scaled by the number of words by dividing the cost function by the number of training examples in the mini-batch.
-In most of the cases, something between 0.01 and 1.0 works well, depending on the optimization method.
+In most of the cases, something between 0.1 and 1.0 works well, depending on the optimization method and data.

 However, optimization methods that adapt the gradients before updating parameters, can easily make the gradients explode, unless gradient